m0ham3dx/mx-Quantum-Computing-Primer/README.md

 <p align="center">
 <i>Fig 11.2: Brief explanation of the <u>Standard Model Equation</u> </i>
 <p>

+### Higgs Boson Particle

+In 2012 [CERN](https://home.cern/) - *The European Organization of Nuclear Research*.
+Discovered the [*Higgs-Boson Particle*](https://home.cern/science/physics/higgs-boson), during a particle collission experiment in the [*Large Hadronic Collide* (LHC)](https://home.cern/science/accelerators/large-hadron-collider) at CERN which is the worlds largest and most powerful [particle accelerator](https://opentextbc.ca/universityphysicsv3openstax/chapter/particle-accelerators-and-detectors/) capable of accelerating particles (protons p<sup>+</sup> to the speed of light ($c$) where ($c=C=3 \times\mathrm{10}_{}^{8} \ m/s$) in both clockwise and anticlockwise directions.
+These accelerated proton beams then collide at four different locations.
+The energy from these collissions get coverted into mass according to the [Mass Energy Equivalence](https://energyeducation.ca/encyclopedia/Mass-energy_equivalence)

+ It was detected via statistical analysis of large amounts of data which was collected by the [ATLAS](https://home.cern/science/experiments/atlas) which is

 > 🍌 Every thing can be broken own into smaller units.
 The most commonly known unit is the *molecule*. *molecules* in turn are made of smaller particles, and so and so forth until we reach the limits of observation.